mixxxdj/manual/source/chapters/advanced_topics.rst

 You can map audio interface's inputs to mixxx's auxiliary input channels and connect external audio source to it (cellphone, mp3 player).
-Then you can use your midi controller to control its volume and some other parameters (orientation, gain, volume), apply effects and use listen function.
+Then you can use your :term:`MIDI` controller to control its volume and some other parameters (orientation, gain, :term:`volume`), apply effects and use the prelisten function.

 Preview Deck controls